pawelkulakowski/connecting_to_snowflake/readme.md

 The goal was to test three types of connections to get the data from snowflake for further data manipulation.

+# Sample App

-# Created app is connecting to snowflake using snowflake.connector, creates new database, schema, table and insert new rows to the table.
+Created app is connecting to snowflake using snowflake.connector, creates new database, schema, table and insert new rows to the table.